Skip to main content

 Service accounts: client secret

-Time: ~5 minutes.
-The simplest machine credential: the service account holds an ID and a shared secret.
-Right for quick starts and simple deployments — if the caller runs in Kubernetes or your security posture forbids shared secrets, start at the comparison instead.
+~5 minutes.
+The simplest machine credential: ID plus shared secret.
+Right for quick starts and simple deployments.
+If the caller runs in Kubernetes or your security posture forbids shared secrets, start at the comparison instead.

-Open WORKSPACE → Service Accounts in the sidebar.
-Each service account is a machine principal holding one credential, granted access to specific MCP servers independently of any user session.
+Open WORKSPACE -> Service Accounts in the sidebar.
+Each service account is a machine principal with one credential, granted access to MCP servers independently of any user session.
 Click + Create service account:

 Service Accounts page

-Name it after the thing that will run it (reporting-pipeline, ci-deployer), keep Client secret selected — it's the default — and click Create service account:
+Name it after the workload (reporting-pipeline, ci-deployer), keep Client secret selected (the default), and click Create service account:

 Client secret credentials

-Copy both values into the caller's environment — the secret is not shown again.
-It's 64 hex characters: copy-paste it, never retype it.
+Copy both values into the caller's environment -- the secret is not shown again.
+Copy-paste the 64-hex-character secret; never retype it.

 SA_CLIENT_ID=<client id from the dialog>